MiclAnglz/HairSalonDatabase/README.md

 <strong>Special Notes:</strong>

-- Please see "ProjectBrief" file for a more detailed view of the project specifications.
+- Please see the last page of the "ProjectBrief" file for a more detailed view of the project specifications.

 - The attached word document below displays the SQL queries that I created to extract data for the assignment questions.